TERMS OF SERVICE

 4.2 Your Account and our contract with you.
-Once you have placed an order for and paid for access to our Content, you will receive log in details for your Account at which point (Commencement Date) a legally binding contract will come into force between you and us.
-Once you log in, you will need to complete the sign-up form on our Website, submit the Account registration form, and complete the verification process.
+Once you have placed an order for and paid for access to our Content on the website, you will receive log in details by email for your Account at which point (Commencement Date) a legally binding contract will come into force between you and us.
 You must keep details of your Account secure and not share them with anyone else.

 4.3 Duration of the contract.
-You will gain access to and will be able to use the Content you have purchased as soon as you complete the Account verification process and log in to your Account.
+You will gain access to and will be able to use the Content you have purchased by logging in to your Account with the username and password in your email conformation.
 The contract between you and us will continue for the duration of the licence set out in clause 6.1 (Grant of licence), unless terminated early in accordance with clause 11 (Your rights to end the contract) or clause 13 (Our rights to end the contract).

 4.4 Use on behalf of an organisation.
 If you place and order for, or use our Content, or expressly agree to these Terms in the course of a business, then by doing so, you bind both yourself, and the person, company or other legal entity that operates that business or organisational project to these Terms.

 4.5 Who you are.
 When we say you or yours, we mean the person (whether natural or legal) whose details are provided to us when purchasing access to our Content and signing up for an Account on our Website.
 If you place and order for, or use our Content, or expressly agree to these Terms in the course of a business, then by doing so, you bind both yourself, and the person, company or other legal entity that operates that business or organisational project to these Terms, and in these circumstances references to you or yours in these Terms are to both the individual user and the relevant person, company or legal entity, unless the context requires otherwise.